atomist/org-visualizer/README.md

 To analyze local directories, wherever they were cloned from, specify the full path of the parent directory of the repositories, as follows:

 ```
-atomist analyze local repositories --localDirectories /Users/rodjohnson/atomist/projects/spring-team/
+ atomist analyze local repositories --localDirectory /my/absolute/path/

 ```
+> The directories must be `git` projects.

 #### General

 >Run `atomist analyze [local|github]` with `--update true` flag to force updates to existing analyses.
 Do this if you have updated your analyzer code.
-(See Extending below.)
+(See *Extending* below.)

 Use the `--cloneUnder [dir]` option to supply a stable directory under which all cloning should be performed.
+This will make subsequent analysis runs quicker.
 Otherwise, temporary files will be used.

 >If using a stable directory, make sure the directory exists and is writable